Fire and Ice 2020 | February 5-17, 2020

 Day 4: Slides, Tasty Bites, and Candelight!

 Today, our adventure at the Sapporo Snow Festival continues!
 We’ll spend our morning sliding down the massive snow slides and sampling local goodies in the Tsudome area.
 You may even get the chance to try your hand at making a snow sculpture of your own, or even carve a shot glass from an ice cube!
-After we conquer the dome area, we’ll hit the train and ride to the canal city of Otaru.
-Here you’ll explore bakeries, old trading houses turned into museums, and more.
-As night falls, we’ll enjoy Otaru’s annual Winter Festival, where candle-lit snow sculptures line the canals and streets!
+After we conquer the dome area, take your pick: either ride to the canal city of Otaru for their annual candle-lit Winter Festival (and their awesome local treats), or check out more of the city of Sapporo.

 It’s time for a little relaxation!
 Today is yours to hike, explore, or just enjoy the onsen.
 In the afternoon, we’ll head down to the festival grounds to poke around (and through) the ice sculptures. ^_^

 Day 7: Red Brick Reverie

 After breakfast, we bid adieu to Lake Shikotsu and hop on an express train along the south Hokkaido coast to Hakodate.
 Our first stop will be waterfront’s Kanemori Warehouse area, where you can sample some of the beloved local goodies such as “Snaffles” (trust us, they’re great!) and Japan’s most legendary Gelato.
 In the evening, we’ll check in to our Hakodate hotel and head out for a late dinner.